Cultural factors in diabetes care affecting management in the MENA region

 Along with barriers to treatment, cultural outlooks, such as traditional diets and lifestyle habits, can also hinder effective diabetes management.
 Furthermore, in some areas, cultural stigmas and a lack of diabetes awareness can prevent people from seeking timely care and adhering to treatment plans.
+This complex landscape underscores the need for targeted diabetes awareness-raising campaigns in the region.

 Tackling access to care and treatment through policy

 Healthcare providers can be overwhelmed by their caseload or need more in-depth training on diabetes management.
 This gap can translate to a limited understanding of diabetes self-management among people with the condition.
+To address disparities in diabetes care and improve access to diabetes care through policy initiatives, a clear view of the diabetes situation in the MENA region is needed.
+However, national diabetes registries that enable data collection for screening and diagnosing are sometimes scarce or non-existent, hampering policymaking and resource allocations.

-To tackle access to care and treatment issues through policy initiatives, a clear view of the diabetes situation in the MENA region is needed.
-However, national diabetes registries that enable data collection are sometimes scarce or non-existent, hampering policymaking and resource allocations.
-Not all countries in the region have operational national strategies or action plans for non-communicable diseases, including diabetes.
-Even if policy initiatives exist, they are not always implemented, again due to insufficient resources.
-There is often a gap between policy formulation and real-world implementation.
+Not all countries in the region have operational national strategies or diabetes prevention strategies for non-communicable diseases, including diabetes.
+Even if diabetes policy Middle East initiatives exist, they are not always implemented, again due to insufficient resources.
+There is often a gap between policy formulation and real-world implementation, particularly in addressing issues like diabetes specialist availability and healthcare infrastructure.

 Some countries, such as Iran, Bahrain, Qatar, Kuwait and UAE, have implemented action plans for obesity, diabetes, and physical activity.
 Furthermore, national registries for diabetes and surveys for identifying risk factors exist in several countries, including Bahrain, Qatar, Iran, Jordan and Kuwait.